-A. Lot Line Adjustments involving adjacent parcels legally in existence as of the effective date of this Ordinance that will not create a new lot, create or increase the degree of nonconformance of an existing lot, will not alter an approved subdivision plat or conditions of previous subdivision approval, will not result in a transfer of more than 10 acres of land, has not been part of a subdivision within the past ten years, and will not result in the creation of a major subdivision, shall be permitted administratively.
+A. Lot Line Adjustments involving adjacent parcels legally in existence as of the effective date of this Ordinance that do not create a new lot, create or increase the degree of nonconformance of an existing lot, do not alter an approved subdivision plat or conditions of previous subdivision approval, do not result in a transfer of more than 10 acres of land, have not been part of a subdivision within the past ten years, and do not result in the creation of a major subdivision, are permitted administratively.